Airhitch

 Airhitch was a user-run system for hitchhiking on commercial airliners.
 It was started by Robert Segelbaum in 1969.
-People, who travel in this way, generally refer to themselves as Airhitchers.
-Most airhitchers fly between the United States and Western Europe.
-Before Airhitch migrated to internet based communication in the 1990s, it operated out of North American offices including New York, Los Angeles (Santa Monica), San Francisco, Seattle, Montreal, and Vancouver, and numerous European cities including Paris, Amsterdam, Berlin, Bonn, and Rome.
-Airhitch is a non-commercial system/method/process.
-Today, virtually, all exchange of Airhitch information takes place in an AIM chat room.
-In the chat room, Airhitchers use their real names, while the staff use screen names such as Airhitch01, and Airhitch08.
+People who traveled in this way generally referred to themselves as Airhitchers.
+Most airhitchers flew between the United States and Western Europe.
+Before Airhitch migrated to internet-based communication in the 1990s, it operated out of North American offices including New York, Los Angeles (Santa Monica), San Francisco, Seattle, Montreal, and Vancouver, and numerous European cities including Paris, Amsterdam, Berlin, Bonn, and Rome.
+Airhitch was a non-commercial system/method/process.
+After migrating online, virtually, all exchange of Airhitch information took place in an AIM chat room.
+In the chat room, Airhitchers used their real names while the staff used screen names such as Airhitch01, and Airhitch08.

-Since 2006, the cost and availability of "Airhitchable" flights has been questionable.
-Before the website (airhitch.org) and business went defunct in 2009, the majority of "AHers", opt to help each other find conventional airfare to their destinations.
+After 2006, the cost and availability of "Airhitchable" flights was questionable.
+Before the website (airhitch.org) and business went defunct in 2009, the majority of "AHers" opted to help each other find conventional airfare to their destinations.